Norman D. Shumway: Tenure in Congress

 On November 7, 1978, Shumway won the election and became a Republican member of the United States House of Representatives for California's 14th congressional district.
 Shumway defeated John J. McFall and George Darold Waldron with 53.39% of the votes.

 Shumway won reelection five times but chose not to seek re-election in 1990.
 A post office building in Stockton was named for him.

 As a member of the House Committee on Banking, Finance and Urban Affairs, Shumway served as the ranking minority member of the Subcommittee on Economic Stabilization.
 He was also a member of the Subcommittee on International Trade, Investment and Monetary Policy.
 As a member of the House Committee on Merchant Marine and Fisheries, Shumway served as the ranking minority member of the Subcommittee on Oceanography.
 He further served as a member of the House Select Committee on Aging.

 During his years in Congress, Shumway was one of only two members of the House of Representatives who were fluent in spoken Japanese.
 Consequently, he was selected many times to lead delegations of his colleagues to Japan to meet with representatives of Japanese government, industry and education.
-He participated in many forums and seminars, in both the United States and Japan, dealing with trade conflicts, defense issues, and the U.S.-Japan relationship in general.
+He participated in many forums and seminars, in both the United States and Japan, dealing with trade conflicts, defense issues, and the U.S.–Japan relationship in general.
 He was asked by President Ronald Reagan to represent him at the funeral of former Prime Minister Takeo Miki.
 Shumway was active in promoting several parliamentary exchanges between Diet members and members of the US Congress, and helped to host Diet members as they visited the United States.
-He has traveled extensively in Japan, and remained a student of Japanese culture.
+He traveled extensively in Japan, and remained a student of Japanese culture.

 After Congress

+After leaving Congress, he was hired as a senior legislative analyst at the Washington, D.C.–based lobbying and public relations firm Fleishman-Hillard.

-After retiring from Congress, Shumway was appointed by Governor Pete Wilson to the Public Utilities Commission for the State of California.
+Shumway was appointed by Governor Pete Wilson to the Public Utilities Commission for the State of California.
 He served as a Commissioner for four years.
 Governor Wilson then appointed him to the California Narcotic Addict Evaluation Authority, where he served for one year as a parole board member.

 President George H. W. Bush appointed Shumway to the board of directors of Legal Services Corporation.
 He has also served on the boards of U.S. English, Goodwill Industries of America and Omniplex, Ltd. He was a member of the board of visitors of the J. Reuben Clark Law School at Brigham Young University from 1989 to 1991.
 He has served on the board of trustees of the Utah Council for Citizen Diplomacy and was a member of the Sons of Utah Pioneers.
 Boy Scouts of America and numerous volunteer associations have honored him.
 Following his years of service to his church, he became a member of the President's National Advisory Board at Utah Valley University and was president (2014 to 2018) of Mikuni International College in Yuzawa, Niigata Ken, Japan.